Collaborative search on the plane without communication

-If the adversary locates the treasure at $u$, then the expected time to find the treasure is strictly greater than~$T$, which contradicts the assumption.} that the expected running time is $\Omega(D+D^2/k)$, even if the total number of agents $k$ is known to all agents, and even if we relax the model and allow agents to freely communicate between each other.
+If the adversary locates the treasure at $u$ then the expected time to find the treasure is strictly greater than~$T$, which contradicts the assumption.} that the expected running time is $\Omega(D+D^2/k)$, even if the number of agents $k$ is known to all agents, and even if we relax the model and allow agents to freely communicate between each other.
 It follows from Theorem~\ref{thm:know-k} that if $k$ is known to agents then there exists a search algorithm whose expected running time is asymptotically optimal, namely, $O(D+D^2/k)$.
 We evaluate the performance of an algorithm that does not assume the precise knowledge of $k$ with respect to this aforementioned optimal time.
 Formally, let $\phi(k)$ be a function of $k$.
-An algorithm $\cA$ is \emph{$\phi(k)$-competitive} if for every integers $k$ and $D$.
-We shall be particularly interested in the performances of \emph{uniform} algorithms: these are algorithms in which no information regarding $k$ is available to agents.
-(The term ``uniform'' is chosen to stress that agents execute the same algorithm regardless of their number, see, e.g.,~\cite{KSV11}.)
+An algorithm $\cA$ is called {\em $\phi(k)$-competitive} if for every integers $k$ and $D$.
+We shall be particularly interested in the performances of {\em uniform} algorithms-- these are algorithms in which no information regarding $k$ is available to agents.
+(The term uniform is chosen to stress that agents execute the same algorithm regardless of their number, see, e.g., \cite{KSV11}.)